How to get the most out of this list

 My Mastermind buddy Spyros responds best to rewards.
 He’ll treat himself to some ice cream when he accomplishes a goal.
 I tend to respond better to penalties.

 My penalties used to be monetary.
 If I failed to reach a goal, I would donate a certain amount to charities specified by the other group members.
 This proved ineffective because I donate 15% of my income to charity each month anyway, and I would simply count my penalty donations towards that 15%.
-So I stopped with the donations and instead promised to give up two weeks of “cheat day” if I failed to reach my goal.2 That penalty has worked well.
+So I stopped with the donations and instead promised to give up two weeks of “cheat day” if I failed to reach my goal.[1.
+I try to eat extremely healthy six days a week, then let myself go nuts and eat whatever the hell I want on Saturdays.
+My cheat days are disgusting and glorious.]
+That penalty has worked well.
 So well that I haven’t once failed to reach a goal with that penalty attached, even when those goals were really tough.

 The lesson there is that your penalties must be really motivating, otherwise they won’t make much difference.
 A friend of mine once agreed to shave just the back half of his head if he didn’t reach a goal he set for himself.
 He really didn’t want to look that ridiculous, so he worked his ass off to accomplish the goal.